ivaylo-matov/acg-tools-scripts/ReadMe.md

 For more information on how each tool works:
 - [x] Read the quick description on top of the UI whe you run a tool
 - [x] See ACG's Revit Tutorials channel in MS Teams
-- [x] Go to ACG's Automotion meets
+- [x] Go to ACG's Automation meets
 - [x] Speak with Ivo

 ## Getting involved